-§ 225-12A(1) PURPOSE OF THE MIXED USE DISTRICT
+§ 225-12A(1) PURPOSE OF THE MIXED USE DISTRICTS

-The Town of Eden's 2010 Community Plan recognizes the community's desire to maintain its historic rural farm-village character, provide for enhanced walkability, and support a vibrant economic and neighborhood environment.
+The Town of Eden's 2010 Comprehensive Plan recognizes the community's desire to maintain its historic rural farm-village character, provide for enhanced walkability, and support a vibrant economic and neighborhood environment.
 The traditional community character presented within the Town is of paramount importance to the provision of these elements.
 A key component of this land use classification conveys the important role that well designed, publicly accessible open spaces play in creating and organizing high quality higher density residential neighborhoods, even in a rural setting.
 Such spaces, be they a park or simply a well designed Town street that invites the public to stroll its length, can ensure that higher density housing is sensitively knitted to the larger fabric of the Town.
-As shown in the Conceptual Land Use Plan, the largest area of MU classified lands are concentrate in the center of Town and northeast portion of the Town.
-The main street Characterization described in §225-12A(5) provides the desired state for the corridor and relate directly to those elements discussed in the Community Plan.
+As shown in the Future Land Use Plan within the Comprehensive Plan, the largest area of lands classified as mixed uses are concentrated in the center of Town and the northeast portion of the Town.
+The main street characterization described in §225-12A(5) provides the desired state for the corridor and relates directly to those elements discussed in the Plan.

-Key characteristics of this area include multi-story buildings, a consistent building edge, inviting ground floor facades, and a mix of uses and architectural styles handed down to the Town through history.
+As such, two distinct Mixed Use Districts have been established to provide specific site and building design guidelines to promote desired key characteristics in the hamlet including multi-story buildings, a consistent building edge, inviting ground floor facades, and a mix of uses and architectural styles handed down to the Town through history.
+The MU areas of the Town contains a mix of spaces and uses, meant to evolve over time, at their own pace building-by-building, in response to changing lifestyles and needs.
+While similar in many aspects, the Mixed Use 2 (MU-2) District reflects the higher density and more "Village-like" qualities currently found in the hamlet; the Mixed Use 1 (MU-1) District encompasses a larger area and slightly less dense by comparison.
 Another key characteristic is the area's close proximity to established, residential neighborhoods.
-The MU area of the Town contains a mix of spaces and uses, meant to evolve over time, at their own pace building-by-building, in response to changing lifestyles and needs.
-Areas of the Town classified as MU consist of both existing higher density residential areas and areas that have been identified as appropriate for residential development in the future.
-Design guidelines and zoning should be in place to ensure that the form these new businesses take strengthens the charm and uniqueness of the Town.
+Areas of the Town classified as a MU zone consist of both existing higher density residential areas and areas that have been identified as appropriate for residential development in the future.

-§ 225-12A(2) MIXED USE ZONING DISTRICT ESTABLISHED
+§ 225-12A(2) MIXED USE ZONING DISTRICTS ESTABLISHED

-The Town of Eden Mixed Use (MU) Zoning District is hereby established as depicted on the Town's zoning map (see attached map on Page iii).
-The regulations described herein establish the desired development pattern, form, massing, density, site layout and architectural detailing for the MU District.
+THE TOWN OF EDEN MIXED USE (MU) ZONING DISTRICTS is hereby established as depicted on the Town's zoning map (see attached map on Page iii).
+The regulations described herein establish the desired development pattern, form, massing, density, site layout and architectural detailing for the MU Districts.
 Given the varied context of the surrounding neighborhoods, there is a need for clear standards that meet the goals and objectives of the community while allowing for flexibility and creativity.
 These regulations provide the necessary framework for high-quality development and flexible design alternatives.